9 Easy and Effective Holiday Newsletter Ideas

 3.2.
 Gif images

 Animated images will make your campaign more dynamic and show more at the same time.
-For example, in the product content block, instead of one product image, include the animated .gif with changing products, as we did for one of our clients.
-Now instead of one product, customers see two of them.
+For example, in the product content block, instead of one product image include an animated .gif with changing products, as we did for one of our clients.
+Now instead of one product, customers see two.

 I find big fashion brands using this technique quite often.
 Look at the example from Asos.com:

-Another example is again from Asos.com.
-This brand uses time-sensitive offers a lot.
-This tactic will be extremely competent during holiday sales.
+Also, Asos.com. uses time-sensitive offers a lot, a tactic that will be extremely effective during the hectic holiday sales.

 You can create this kind of timer with tools like Motionmailapp.com and insert it into your email.

-Plus, if you do it in your emails, you may also include it on your site to get a stronger effect.
+Plus, if you do this in your emails, you can also include it on your site to get a stronger effect.

 3.4.
 Scratch Card